Crime and Justice Charities

 Unseen (uk)

-Beneficiary group, Crime and Justice, Saving of lives, Social welfareDisrupting and challenging human slavery.
-Raising awareness of slavery, trafficking and sexual exploitation.
-Offering training and consultancy to police and other government sevices.
-Providing safe accommodation and on-going support for survivors of human trafficking so they can rebuild their lives.
+Beneficiary group, Crime and Justice, Saving of livesDisrupting and challenging human slavery.
+Raising awareness of slavery, trafficking and exploitation.
+Offering training and consultancy to businesses, police and other government services.
+Providing safe accommodation and support for survivors of human trafficking so they can rebuild their lives.
 Collaborating with government, businesses, and NGOs to share information and take effective action.

 Rebuild With Hope Foundation